 At Morris & Dewett Injury Lawyers, we understand compensation cannot reverse catastrophic injuries and deaths from construction accidents.
 Nevertheless, we have seen how the recoveries from these cases can relieve financial stress while helping accident survivors and families heal and rebuild their lives.

-Talk to a Covington Construction Accident Lawyer Before It’s Too Late
+Talk to an Accident Lawyer Before It’s Too Late

 If you or a loved one has been hurt at a construction site, the sooner you get answers, the better.
-Find out more about your rights and legal options by contacting a Covington construction accident lawyer at Morris & Dewett Injury Lawyers.
+Find out more about your rights and legal options by contacting Morris & Dewett Injury Lawyers today.